 I am hugely grateful to Maria for her haunting, magical première of ‘Goodwood by the Sea’ – it was a great compliment to me and a sign of her dedicated professionalism.
 She brought my music alive with great sensitivity and made it glow in a way I had not imagined possible.

-Roderick Williams, Baritone and composer, commenting on the world premiere of 'Goodwood by the Sea' commissioned by the Shipley Arts Festival
+Roderick Williams OBE, commenting on the world premiere at Shipley Arts Festival

 “…[Schubert/Liszt’s] Am Meer was performed with great poignancy….Throughout Marchant played with great sensitivity and the audience welcomed her back enthusiastically for a sublime encore of Balakirev’s transcription of Glinka’s ‘The Lark’.